abajwa-hw/security-workshops/Security-workshop-HDP 2_3-IPA.md

   - We will be using a 2 VM setup: one with LDAP and one with HDP 2.3.
 In this example we will be using a single node HDP 2.3 setup installed via Ambari
   - The official 2.3 sandbox is not being used as it already has Ranger installed.

 ####  Part 0: Setup and start LDAP Virtual Machine
 - Install Centos 6.5 on on VM and setup FreeIPA using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-LDAP-IPA.md)

 #### Part 1: Authentication
 Setup HDP 2.3 and configure kerberos using principals in IPA server.
-Also sync Ambari with LDAP.
-Instructions [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-kerberos-IPA-23.md)
+Instructions [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-kerberos-IPA-23.md).
+To configure Ambari to sync with LDAP see steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-Ambari.md)

 #### Part 2: Authorization/Audit
 Setup Ranger and authorization policies and review audit reports from a Rangers Policy Manager on HDP 2.3 using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-ranger-23.md)